xpdavid/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

 4a.
-The provided updated information is invalid
+The provided updated tag name is invalid
 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+5a.
+User cancel the operation in step 4

+> Use case ends

 ## Appendix C : Non Functional Requirements